deadlyvipers/dojo_rules/introduction.md

-Hi my name is Rick
+Hi my name is Rick and favorite Code School path is JavaScript